 blotches but may be chalky white or cream with a narrow, submarginal

 white line.
-The body surface ranges from nearly smooth to strongly
+Rarely, there may be black pigment on the parapodia. (see photo) The body surface ranges from nearly smooth to strongly

 papillate and strongly papillate animals usually have three pairs of